dngupta78/D-N-Gupta/README.md

 Created batch script and Shale script to enable automated database backup.
 Code Debugging.
 JSON Encoder to get data from NLP engine Performing WASA Testing, Fortify Scan for code,

 Work Flow: In this proejct we are using "MontyLinua" lib for NLP.
 This lib can handel all text baesd processing logic, which usefull to develop a search engine based project.
 But this project is more about normal text based processing.
 It is about artical based processing logic.
+We have another layer to make this product as AI tool to perform more specific task in the tearm of (Machine Learning)

 For Ex: In normal senario if you will search " How to Reset a password" You will get all the artical which are similar to this text.
-But here after processing of "MontyLingua" for NLP, again we have develop out own NLP Lib which will classify the data based on artical.
+But here after processing of "MontyLingua" for NLP, again we have develop our own NLP Lib which will classify the data based on artical.